bahulneel/openttd-coopetition/README.md

 When changes from develop are merged to the main branch, the GitHub workflow will automatically:

-1. Build and package the mod
+1. Increment the version number in `version.nut`
-2. Create a new release with the version number from `version.nut`
+2. Create a release branch with the new version
+3. Build and package the mod with the new version
-3. Make the packaged zip file available for download
+4. Create a new GitHub release with the versioned zip file
-4. Increment the version number in `version.nut`
-5. Create a pull request back to the develop branch with the incremented version
+5. Create a pull request to merge the release branch back to the develop branch

 ### Versioning

-Version management is largely automated in this project:
+Version management is fully automated in this project:

-1. When changes are pushed to the main branch, the GitHub workflow creates a release with the current version from `version.nut`
+1. When changes are pushed to the main branch, the GitHub workflow automatically increments the version number in `version.nut`
+2. The workflow creates a release branch with the new version
-2. After the release is created, the workflow automatically increments the version number in `version.nut` and creates a pull request to the develop branch
+3. The release is built and published with the new version number
+4. A pull request is created to merge the release branch (with the incremented version) back to the develop branch
-3. When the PR is merged, the develop branch will have the incremented version ready for the next release
+5. When the PR is merged, the develop branch will have the incremented version ready for the next development cycle

 For manual version updates (if needed):